API reference

 - Parameters:

-scheduler_id – unique identifier of the scheduler
+str) – unique identifier of the schedulerresults (

 Remove schedules from the data store.